-Mr. Aronica's practice focuses on white-collar criminal defense, securities enforcement, including Foreign Corrupt Practices Act investigations and false claims cases, complex civil and administrative litigation, internal corporate investigations, and compliance and corporate matters.
-Mr. Aronica has defended corporations, corporate executives, government officials, lawyers and others in a broad range of white collar criminal cases, including securities and commodities, bank, bankruptcy and procurement fraud; tax; customs and export violations; and bribery.
+Mr. Aronica's practice focuses on white-collar criminal and regulatory defense, banking litigation, securities enforcement litigation, Foreign Corrupt Practices Act investigations and global anti-corruption matters, false claims and qui tam litigation, complex civil and administrative litigation, internal corporate investigations, professional liability, OFAC and other compliance and corporate matters.
+Mr. Aronica has defended corporations, corporate executives, government officials, lawyers and others in a broad range of white collar criminal cases, including securities and commodities, bank, bankruptcy, healthcare procurement fraud, tax fraud, customs and export violations, bribery and employment restrictive covenant matters.
 He is a frequent lecturer on white collar crime, internal investigations, banking crimes, money laundering and Foreign Corrupt Practices Act issues.

-Mr. Aronica is a member of the American, Virginia and Federal bar associations.
-He is admitted to practice in the District of Columbia, New York, Virginia, Maryland and before the U.S. Supreme Court.
-He is a graduate of Georgetown University Law Center (LL.M.), a graduate of the University of Richmond Law School (LL.B.), where he was a member of the University of Richmond Law Review and the McNeill Law Society, and a graduate of the University of Richmond (B.A.).
+Mr. Aronica is a graduate of Georgetown University Law Center (LL.M.), a graduate of the University of Richmond Law School (LL.B.), where he was a member of the University of Richmond Law Review and the McNeill Law Society, and a graduate of the University of Richmond (B.A.).
 Mr. Aronica also holds the rank of colonel in the United States Army (Ret.).

 - Defended the former general counsel of a publicly traded company on insider trading charges in a one week jury trial in the United States District Court for the Eastern District of Pennsylvania.